blairconrad/blairconrad.github.io/_posts/2010-11-21-growing-an-mvvm-framework-in-2003-part-iii-properties-redux.md

 >At this point, I was really missing generics.

 What did I mean by that?
 Why did I miss generics?
 I hadn't explained that well, even to myself.
 So I thought about it.
 What would I do with the generics if I had them?
 And I thought for a bit longer.
 Then I had it.
-I'd make a <code>Property</code> class to proxy the view's properties - that would tighten up the code and relieve programmers of the burden of knowing when to use `.AsList`.
+I'd make a <code>Property</code> class to proxy the view's properties&mdash;that would tighten up the code and relieve programmers of the burden of knowing when to use `.AsList`.

 Well, I don't have generics, but I do have Manual Type Creation.
-That's somewhat less convenient, but it's not like I'm going to need dozens of different property types - 3 will do for a start.
+That's somewhat less convenient, but it's not like I'm going to need dozens of different property types&mdash;3 will do for a start.
 So I decided to see what I could do with a little Property type hierarchy.

 {% highlight csharp %}
 public abstract class Property